Forklein/Embed-for-discord/README.md

-# embed webhook for discord
+# Embed webhook for discord
-Install discord
+-Install discord
-Create a server
+-Create a server
-Create webhook and copy URL
+-Create webhook and copy URL
-Use HEX color
+-Use HEX color
-Enjoy!
+-Enjoy!